News and contacts

 The explicit copyright statement

-The Research Observatory at UWE (RO) is an online research teaching and learning resource developed by the e-learning development unit, in collaboration with academic and professional colleagues at UWE.
+The Research Observatory at UWE (RO) is an online research teaching and learning resource developed by the Education Innovation Centre, in collaboration with academic and professional colleagues at UWE.
 It is intended to help you to find appropriate learning materials to help you in your research studies.
 It is important to stress that this site is an open resource that draws upon a range of sources for study and discussion and has many contributors.
 It does not take any particular stance on research and does not claim to say what UWE's view or policy is on any aspect of research.
 In this sense, although this is not a wiki site and you cannot upload material directly to the site, the notion of sharing information through the RO has more in common with Wikipedia than it does with research text books.
 Research approaches and methods vary greatly, and individual tutors and students will have their own views and preferences.
 The materials here are for information and to provoke thought, and we would welcome contributions from members of UWE staff for developing further materials.
 If you would like to become involved in the RO project in this way, or if you have any queries or ideas, please do not hesitate to contact us - see the About link in the left hand navigation panel.

 How does the RO work?